 Nevertheless, international mining groups have developed exploitation and production health and safety standards that are implemented in their mines regardless of the countries where they are operating.
 As they are corporate standards adopted by listed groups, those standards and prescriptions are likely to be much more protective than many local regulations.

 The introduction of new technologies has been continuously contributing to reducing the injury and fatality rates in the mining industry.
 The larger occurrence of mining accidents in developing countries and in illegal mining operations is directly related to a lack of up-to-date technology, especially regarding:

-Exploitation infrastructure for fire alarm, gas management, miners rescue, ventilation, etc.
+- Exploitation Infrastructure: Exploitation infrastructure for fire alarm, gas management, miners rescue, ventilation, etc.

+- Explosive Products: Now there is available a wide range of water-based emulsion explosives and precise programmable detonators to initiate it.
+These make a major difference in safety versus unstable TNT-based explosives or erratic traditional detonators (fuse caps).
+Between 1978 and 2000, 106 miners were killed and 1,050 were injured by explosives and breaking agents.
 Electronic detonators are a good example of technological progress towards a safer mining environment.
-The real safety advantage to the system is that the miner in charge can have total system verifications before he goes into a charge-and-fire sequence, which means that almost all potential problems will be known up front before firing.
+The real safety advantage to the system is that the miner in charge can have total system verifications before he goes into a charge-and-fire sequence, which means that almost all potential problems will be known upfront before firing.
 So corrective measures can be taken, and save lives.
 This level of safety and operational transparency was previously impossible.

-Some mines have now set up fully robotized drilling and explosives charging processes.
+- Machinery to Replace Operators For the Most Dangerous Operations: Some mines have now set up fully robotized drilling and explosives charging processes.